gaybro8777/openFEC-web-app/README.md

 To be able to have links between this app and a local installation of the cms:

     $ export FEC_CMS_URL=http://localhost:8000

+To avoid repeated requests to the OpenFEC API, the webapp can store recent API responses in a small in-memory cache.
+The cache can be enabled by setting the `FEC_WEB_CACHE` environment variable; the size of the cache, in items, is controlled by the `FEC_WEB_CACHE_SIZE` environment variable.
+When the cache is enabled, views may be stale for up to the cache duration set by the API.

+### Running the site locally
+To make the site fully functional, you will need to compile the client side JavaScript and Sass:

+    $ npm run build

+And then start the server:

+    $ python __init__.py

 If you'd like the app to cache API requests it makes, use the `--cached` flag: